andrew/ultimate-awesome/README.md

 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
-- [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
 - [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - A list of color palette generator (semi-automatic, AI-powered, and the rest).
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.